nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

   - 3dprint
   - micropython
 title: 'Saturnalia: A rotating Christmas tree'
+summary: "Apparently I have a little too much time on my hands and maybe a little too much enthusiasm for the holiday season"
 ---

 So we have an enormous, fake Christmas tree.
 An